 Museo Universidad Antioquia (MUUA) is an anthropology and natural sciences museum located on the University of Antioquia’s campus in Medellín.
 It’s worth a visit with a huge collection of nearly 40,000 archaeological and natural history pieces on two floors of the museum

 Also, there are additional temporary exhibits found on two other floors of the museum.
 The museum has an impressive collection of items on display.
 I have been to this museum three times over the past five years and the art exhibits have been different every time.
+Also, we included MUUA in our list of the 12 best Medellín museums.

 Museo Universidad Antioquia, also known as MUUA, was founded in 1942.